PeerHerholz/neuroscout/book/neuroscout_web/builder/index.md

 ![Choose a dataset](img/datasets.png)

-Neuroscout currently indexes a curated set of nine public naturalistic fMRI datasets.
+`Neuroscout` currently indexes a curated set of [16 public naturalistic fMRI datasets](https://neuroscout.org/datasets).

-Datasets were specifically chosen for their compliance to the BIDS standard, and availability of original naturalistic stimuli.
+Datasets were specifically chosen for their compliance to the [BIDS standard](https://bids.neuroimaging.io/), and availability of original naturalistic stimuli.
-You can find detailed information on each dataset by clicking on the blue link icon.
+You can find detailed information on each dataset by clicking on the `blue link`.

-All datasets are minimally preprocessed using `fmriprep` 1.2.2 or greater, and ready for model fitting.
+All datasets are minimally preprocessed using [fmriprep](https://fmriprep.org/en/stable/) [1.2.2 or greater](https://fmriprep.org/en/stable/changes.html), and ready for model fitting.

 If you have a dataset you'd like to contribute, see this [frequently asked question](../faq.md#i-have-a-naturalistic-study-id-like-to-share-on-neuroscout-how-do-i-do-so).

 ## Selecting task and runs

-Once you've selected a dataset, you'll be able to choose which task and runs you want to analyze.
+Once you've selected a `dataset`, you'll be able to choose which `task` and `runs` you want to analyze.

-Currently, we only support analyzing one task at a time.
-By default, all runs for that task are selected.
+Currently, we only support analyzing one `task` at a time.
+By default, all `runs` for that `task` are selected.

-If you want to select specific runs to analyze, either to only analyze a subset of subjects, or to omit certain runs that might have a known issue, you can use the run selector interface.
+If you want to select specific `run`s to analyze, either to only analyze a subset of `subjects`, or to omit certain `run`s that might have a known issue, you can use the `run selector interface`.

 ![Select runs](img/runs.png)

-Here you can browse and select specific runs.
+Here you can browse and select specific `run`s.
-If you'd like to select groups of runs based on their BIDS entities (e.g. `Subject`, `Run Number`, etc..), click on the filter icon at the top of each column.
+If you'd like to select groups of runs based on their `BIDS` entities (e.g. `Subject`, `Run Number`, etc..), click on the filter icon at the top of each column.
 A drop down menu will appear, allowing you to make a selection.
 Click "OK" to apply this filter.

-You can clear all filters and select all runs by clicking `Clear Filters` on the bottom left.
+You can clear all filters and select all `run`s by clicking `Clear Filters` on the bottom left.

 ## Saving and unique ID